-Kino and her talking motorrad Hermes travel the land together, visiting different countries and learning about the various customs and cultures of the people they encounter.
+Kino and the talking motorrad, Hermes, travel the land together; visiting different countries and learning about the various customs and cultures of the people they encounter.
 From technological marvels to nations with unique laws and political intrigue, each location yields a wealth of insight of its people.
 The beautiful world they inhabit is a vast one, and a number of other travelers share tales of their adventures as well - an exiled prince wandering the land with his talking dog; an orphaned child raised by artificial intelligence; and a former slave girl with a talking motorrad of her own, photographing the world around her as she travels through it.
 Although the world is not always beautiful, its rich diversity lends it a fascinating loveliness that is worth the journey to see.

 A Country Where People Can Kill Others

 Country of Liars

 Country of Radio Waves

 Country of Adults